Implementations

 Class: SlidingWindowStack

-class xaitk_saliency.impls.gen_image_classifier_blackbox_sal.slidingwindow.SlidingWindowStack(window_size: Tuple[int, int] = (50, 50), stride: Tuple[int, int] = (20, 20), threads: int = 0)
+class xaitk_saliency.impls.gen_image_classifier_blackbox_sal.slidingwindow.SlidingWindowStack(window_size: tuple[int, int] = (50, 50), stride: tuple[int, int] = (20, 20), threads: int = 0)

 Encapsulation of the perturbation-occlusion method using specifically sliding windows and the occlusion-scoring method.
 See the SlidingWindow and OcclusionScoring documentation for more details.